srigas/RGA-KANs/README.md

 # Introduction

-This repository contains the code required to produce the experimental results and plots for the paper "[Towards Deep Physics-Informed Kolmogorov–Arnold Networks](https://arxiv.org/abs/2510.23501)".
+This repository contains the code required to produce the experimental results and plots for the paper "[Training Deep Physics-Informed Kolmogorov–Arnold Networks](https://arxiv.org/abs/2510.23501)".

 # Getting Started